 Uniform Law Commission, Act 72

-- Pay or manage insurance premiums
+- Manage or pay insurance premiums through online platforms.

 How the Act Ensures Executors Have Access to Your Accounts

 The Uniform Law Commission’s Act 72 provides a framework for executors to legally access an individual’s digital accounts, ensuring that these assets are appropriately managed after the person’s incapacitation or death.
 There are primarily two methods to facilitate this access:

 Directing Custodians of Online Accounts

 Many digital account custodians offer a feature allowing users to specify whether they wish to grant or deny access to their accounts.
 This directive can be set up within the account settings, providing clear instructions to the custodian about the disclosure of account access.

 Individuals can also articulate their preferences regarding access to their digital accounts in their wills.
 This includes detailed instructions on how these accounts should be accessed and the scope of this access.
 Importantly, granting an executor permission to access digital accounts doesn’t necessarily imply unrestricted access; limits and conditions can be set as per the individual’s discretion.

 If neither of these options is utilized, Act 72 still empowers executors to gain legal access to digital accounts.
 However, this path may be less straightforward and can potentially lead to complications.
 To avoid such scenarios, it’s advised that individuals proactively include clear directives about their digital assets in their estate planning.
 This not only simplifies the process for the executor but also ensures that the individual’s digital legacy is handled according to their wishes.

 If you would like to learn more about estate planning, call Hoegen & Associates, P.C. to schedule a free consultation with a skilled Scranton estate lawyer.